christian-vorhemus/autcar/docs/2_Software_Setup.md

 ### 4) Download and install AutCar on your PC

 Before you start, make sure that you have **64bit Python 3.5 or newer** installed on your PC!
-Check the architecture by entering
+Check the architecture by opening a cmd prompt and enter
 ```
 python -c "exec(\"import platform\nprint(platform.architecture()[0])\")"
 ```
 The output should be `64bit`.
 Check the version by typing `python --version`.
 The version should be 3.5.x or higher.
+If you get the information that Python is not recognized as an internal or external command, install Python first.
 Windows users can download the executable [here](https://www.python.org/ftp/python/3.7.0/python-3.7.0-amd64.exe).

 1) We also need the AutCar library on our PC.
 Download the zipped library using [this link](https://github.com/christian-vorhemus/autcar/archive/master.zip)